OctopusDeploy/docs/src/pages/docs/security/authentication/username-password.md

 ## Enable username and password authentication via UI {#usernamepassword-enable-in-ui}

-You can enable Username and Password authentication from the Octopus Web Portal by navigating to **{{Configuration,Settings,Username / Password}}**.
+You can enable Username and Password authentication from the Octopus Web Portal by navigating to **Configuration ➜ Settings ➜ Username / Password**.
 From there you can click the **Is Enabled** checkbox to enable or disable the Username and Password provider.

 ![Username and Password settings](/docs/security/authentication/images/enable-username-password-1.png "width=500")
 ![Enable Username and Password checkbox](/docs/security/authentication/images/enable-username-password-2.png "width=500")